Vocovo/eslint-config-vocovo/README.md

 # eslint-config-vocovo

 This VoCoVo linting standard expects developers to use Prettier for code formatting, and ESLint for code smell.
-This config uses Prettier _within_ ESLint as its formatter, unlike some setups where Prettier is run independently.
+This config uses Prettier both inside and outside ESLint.
+ESLint is only concerned with Javascript, but Prettier can format many different languages.
+The detail below explains how to use Prettier to good effect in both situations.

 ## Installation